Keith-S-Thompson/crude_rand_test/README.md

 TL;DR: Test whether the low-order bit of the value returned by C's `rand()` function consistently alternates between 0 and 1.

+== NOTE:

+A previous version of this program had a serious bug; it didn't actually call rand() implementations other than the one provided by the current system.
+The current version displays the date when it was last updated; results from versions prior to that are invalid (other than the output for the current implementation).

+---

 ISO C specifies two functions for generating pseudo-random numbers, declared in `<stdlib.h>`:

     void srand(unsigned int seed);